 Walther Strong H20 liquid mask is a rubber compound you can apply to almost any surface to protect it from overspray when painting.
-Available online, it can be applied via brush, or long pile roller, but you must apply at least two, sometimes three generous coats for it to work properly.
+Available online by clicking here online, it can be applied via brush, or long pile roller, but you must apply at least two, sometimes three generous coats for it to work properly.
 Drying time can range anywhere from 15 minutes to an hour, depending on conditions.

 Once you have finished painting the area around where you used liquid mask, simply cut round it, then peel away.
 It SHOULD come off easily enough, leaving the surface underneath clean and dry.
 Sometimes the surface underneath is even cleaner than it was to begin with.

 Walther Strong H20 liquid mask is nothing new.
 I see it come up on the Decorating forums every now and again.
 It seems to spark the interest of a few professionals, who then use it for a while before getting fed up with the product and ditching it.
 I don’t know of a single decorator who has used it consistently for any period.